nrp1284/School_District_Analysis/README.md

 1. Overall results affeccted for math from 75% to 74.8% and for reading 86% to 85.7% Overall % has not much effect but still changes from 65% to 64.9%.

 2. Original Math and reading scores by grade:
+3.
 ![MathandReading_by Grade](Resources/D3_originaldata_mathAndreading.png)

-3.After Cleanup Math and reading scores by grade;
+3.After Cleanup Math and reading scores by grade:

 ![MathandReading_by_Grade](Resources/D3_AfterCleanup_mathAndreading.png)